This story was originally published and last updated .

 - 2 Set up microG

 - 3 Google apps replacements

 - 4 Verdict

-I personally accept that there's always going to be some inherent privacy trade-off when you're using an incredibly useful, always-connected mobile device powered by an ad company, but I'm interested to see if there's at least a way to remove the ad company from the equation (Apple phones aren't inherently better, either).
-It's probably still not feasible to go fully open source on Android, though you might be delighted to learn that it's possible to reduce your dependency on singular data aggregators like Google.
+I personally accept that there's always going to be some inherent privacy trade-off when you're using an always-connected mobile device that you carry with you everywhere you go, but I'm curious if there's a way to remove the ad company from the equation.
+It's probably still not feasible to use nothing but open-source apps, but you might be delighted to learn that it's possible to reduce your dependency on a single data aggregator like Google.

 Find a suitable ROM

 With a little work, any custom ROM can run on microG, but there are easier and more difficult ways depending on your preferences and LineageOS support for your device.